-As per management valuation of the Bank's net Zakatable assets, which are subject to Zakat in light of the guidance of ADIB's Internal Sharia Supervisory Committee, total Zakat amount payable by the Bank on behalf of Shareholders, based on Gregorian year, was estimated at AED 193,758 thousand (2019: AED 189,832 thousand) and accordingly, Zakat amount is estimated at AED 0.05335 (2019: AED 0.05227) per each outstanding share.
+As the Bank is not required to pay Zakat by laws or by its Articles and Memorandum of Association or by a decision of the General Assembly, accordingly the responsibility of paying Zakat is that of the shareholders.
+Based on the management valuation of the Bank's net assets, which are subject to Zakat, the total Zakat amount, for Zakat purposes based on Gregorian year, was estimated at AED 294,022 thousand (2020: AED 259,128 thousand) and accordingly, Zakat amount is estimated at AED 0.0809532 (2020: AED 0.07135) per outstanding share.